RuijieWu/KIDS/README.md

 # KIDS

- HIDS base on Kairos GNN and OSQuery
+HIDS base on Kairos GNN Engine with OSQuery Agent , Vue Frontend , Webserver Backend and other utils